sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 CI](http://travis-ci.org/#!/sensu/sensu).
 - Can use existing Nagios plugins.
 - Configuration is all in JSON.
-- Uses a message-oriented architecture, using RabbitMQ and JSON payloads.
+- Has a message-oriented architecture, using RabbitMQ and JSON payloads.
 - Packages are "Omnibus", for consistency, isolation, and low-friction deployment.